 Wow!
 Phones have come so far.
 I swear I couldn’t see the dust on my pumpkin until I uploaded this picture, and then BOOM dust everywhere!
 You’d think I would delete it and start over, but you’d be wrong!
 Anyway, it’s that time of year when we start trying to do ALL the autumnal activities to trick ourselves into thinking it’s cooler outside.
 It’s like a jedi mind trick familiar to all Texans.
-Without further adeiu, here are my favorite children’s picture books for the fall – plus a bonus “pro tip.” .
+Without further adeiu, here are best fall books for children – plus a bonus “pro tip.”
 Curl up under a blanket with your favorite small person, light a delicious fall candle, and get to reading (with enthusiasm and fun voices, please).

 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.

 Before We Start, Here’s An Ex-Reading Teacher Pro Tip

 Search Epic for “Autumn” or “Fall” and Select Your Child’s Reading Level

 When I was teaching third grade reading and writing, I relied heavily on Epic in the classroom.
 The kids loved it.
 They have so many books (something like 40,000, I think?!) that you really don’t have to worry whether a kid will find something they want to read.

 Since kids are so tech-savvy, they seem willing to click around looking for a good book for quite a while.
 Those same kids would get overwhelmed or frustrated wandering aimlessly around the library.

 I also love how you can filter for your kid’s reading level or select “Read to Me” so they’re only seeing options that will support reading gains.
 If you’re not sure about your child’s reading level (whether your school uses F&P, Lexile, AR, DRA), give your teacher until about early October.
 If the reading teacher can’t give you a reading level by then, you’ve got bigger problems!